Mrrvm/os_lusiadas_2/content/index.md

-*Research on attempting to rewrite [[Os Lusíadas]] using experimental writing and sources from ex-colonies and it's diaspora.*
+*Research on attempting to rewrite [[Os Lusíadas]] using experimental writing and knowledge sources from ex-colonies and it's diaspora.*
 ### resources
 ##### a small experimental writing library
 https://gleaming-join-3fc.notion.site/references-ideas-techniques-2afd4af098b242eda61b21e4ab4bf33f#7a6b6f8c621f4a5c812232a7d261186c